sethreidnz/redux-react-introduction-tutorial/04-Actions-And-Action-Creators.md

 ```

 As mentioned in the previous step the second argument to `react-redux`'s `connect` function
 is `mapDispatchToProps`.
-This is a function that recieves the stores dispatch function
+This is a function that recieves the store's dispatch function
-as an argument and you return an object that is merged into the props of the component.
+as an argument and returns an object that is merged into the props of the component.
+Similar to mapStateToProps
+but used for actions and action creators.

 This is a very convienent way of decoupling your component from the dispatch function itself.
 As you can see in `EmployeeDashbaord` I have done just that.
 I have created a function that wraps the